ibexa/documentation-user/docs/getting_started/get_started.md

 ![Login screen](img/login_form.png "Login screen")

-### Onboarding

-When you log in to [[= product_name =]] for the first time, interactive product tours appear.
-These in-app walkthroughs guide you through key features and help you get started quickly.

-You can complete each step of the onboarding tutorials, skip them entirely if you prefer to explore on your own, or restart them anytime from your [user settings](#user-settings) under the **Browsing** section.

 ### View and edit user profile

 If you're an editor, depending on the system configuration, you may be able to view and edit the user profile, which can contain the following information: